teejas/betterjenkins/README.md

 - `tasks`
   - Schema: (id, job_name, stage_number, definition)

-# Files
+# Contributing

+## Understanding the codebase
-`/controller/src` contains all the Rust files, this includes the web server and logic for parsing yaml task files and enqueueing to the task (as a PostgreSQL database)
+`/controller/src` contains all the Rust files for the controller, this includes the web server, logic for parsing yaml task files and enqueueing to the task (as a PostgreSQL database), and interacting with the Kubernetes API

 `/controller/web` contains any static files served by the web server